By Acodis Pharma Team on January 29, 2026

 • Does not replace MES functionality at the manufacturing execution layer

-• Requires configuration and adaptations to company-specific rules
+• Requires configuration and adaptation to company-specific rules

 Role in Batch Review

-Document management systems provide a digital foundation by enabling centralized storage, version control, audit trails, and electronic review and approval workflows.
-They are often the first step in the digitalization journey, replacing physical archives with structured digital repositories.
+Document management systems provide a digital foundation by enabling centralised storage, version control, audit trails, and electronic review and approval workflows.
+They are often the first step in the digitalisation journey, replacing physical archives with structured digital repositories.

 Limitations for Batch Automation

-While valuable for compliance and organization, document management systems do not fundamentally change how batch review is performed.
-Manual checks remain the dominant activity—reviewers still read through records page by page, just on a screen instead of paper.
+While valuable for compliance and organisation, document management systems do not fundamentally change how batch review is performed.
+Manual checks remain the dominant activity — reviewers still read through records page by page, just on a screen instead of paper.

 Key Providers